Cold Weather Pet Safety

 For pets that spend more time inside during the winter, the indoor heat can take its toll on their skin and coat.
 It causes moisture loss and dry skin, resulting in uncomfortable itching.
-Their winter coat also becomes too much for them, and they'll start shedding to get comfortable again - the reason why many people feel their pet has been shedding all winter.
+Their winter coat becomes too much for them, and they start shedding to get comfortable again - the reason why many people feel their pet has been shedding all winter.

 Once the dead hair is removed, bathing helps clean the skin and replace the lost oils and moisture.
-Many forget that some dogs are itchy just from the winter grime of everyday living, so bathing is important for healthy breathing skin.
+Many people forget that some dogs are itchy just from the winter grime of everyday living, so bathing is important for healthy breathing skin.
 VET BASICS® Oatmeal Protein Shampoo

 replaces winter moisture loss while cleaning the winter grime from the skin and coat.
-You know your dog's coat: if you feel you have an extra dry coat, use a cream rinse such as Fresh 'N Clean Cream Rinse
+You know your dog's coat: if you feel you have an extra dry coat, use a cream rinse such as Fresh 'N Clean Crème Rinse

 every 2 weeks to rejuvenate the coat.
 Cream rinses help the coat repel moisture and ice, so they're great for dogs that spend time outside.
 They're most helpful when used in the cold of winter and in the hot summer sun.